 Kratom is the ground-up leaves of Mitragyna speciosa, a tree common in Southeast Asian countries where it grows naturally.
 It’s prevalent in Thailand, though it was banned there until recently.

-Its popularity has spread worldwide, and people are mainly using it for the same purposes it’s been historically used for medicinal and recreational purposes.
+Its popularity has spread worldwide, and people mainly use it for the same purposes it’s been historically used for medicinal and recreational purposes.

 Kratom possesses an interesting range of benefits, and some of its effects are seemingly contradictory.
 For example, it’s renowned as much for its sedative benefits as it is for its stimulating benefits.

 Part of this is because of complex interactions with the plant’s alkaloids.
 Mitragynine and 7-hydroxymitragynine, two main alkaloids found in kratom, act as partial agonists and competitive antagonists of different opioid receptors.

 This unique interaction interests the scientific community; both actions have antidepressant effects, but one lacks abuse potential.
 This combination could prove to be an effective — and safe — treatment for mood disorders.

 Any substance that affects the opioid receptors has the potential to be addictive, including kratom.
 Kratom addiction is possible but nowhere near as severe as an addiction to synthetic or natural opioids, such as morphine or opium.

 Nonetheless, if you use kratom daily, ensure you’re not going overboard.

 If you’re looking for a stimulant, matcha might be the better option, especially if you have an addictive personality.
 Both herbs can be habit-forming, however.